Frederick Coleridge Mackarness: Career

 Mackarness went in for the law and was called to the Bar at the Middle Temple in 1879.
 He practised as an advocate of the Cape Supreme Court for some years, was appointed Revising Barrister for Harrow, Middlesex in 1889 and for London in the same year – Revising Barristers were Counsel of not less than three years standing (and from 1873, of not less than seven years' standing) appointed to revise the lists of parliamentary voters.
-He was appointed Recorder of Newbury in 1894 and was Professor of Roman-Dutch Law at University College, London from 1905–06.
+He was appointed Recorder of Newbury in 1894 and was Professor of Roman-Dutch Law at University College, London from 1905 to 1906.
 In 1911, he was given a County Court judgeship in Sussex.

 Politics

 Liberal politics were a part of Mackarness' family.
-His sister Mary was married to Bernard Coleridge, another barrister of the Middle Temple, who was Liberal MP for Sheffield Attercliffe from 1885–1894.
+His sister Mary was married to Bernard Coleridge, another barrister of the Middle Temple, who was Liberal MP for Sheffield Attercliffe from 1885 to 1894.
 His father was also a Liberal and his appointment as Bishop of Oxford was on the recommendation of William E. Gladstone.

 In 1903, Mackarness resigned from his position as Recorder of Newbury to become the prospective Liberal parliamentary candidate.
 Newbury was a traditionally Conservative seat.
 Since its creation in 1885 it had been represented first by William George Mount and then by his son William Arthur Mount for the Tories.
 David Cameron who became Prime Minister at the 2010 general election is descended from the Mount family.

 At the 1900 general election William Arthur Mount was returned unopposed.

 However.
 Mackarness was elected as MP for Newbury at the 1906 general election narrowly beating Mount by 402 votes.
 He was an active member of the House of Commons.

 Very shortly after his election in April 1906 he was the sponsor of a Private Members Bill - The Housing of the Working Classes Acts Amendment Bill which sought to reorganise the provision of housing for the working classes in rural areas.
 Whilst the Bill itself was unsuccessful it resulted in a Select Committee Report which set out significant and wide ranging proposals to reform the legislation.
 Subsequently the Liberal Government enacted the Housing of the Working Classes Act 1909 which resulted in systematic inspection of the condition of working class housing and the provision of council housing in many places, particularly in rural areas in the period up to the start of the First World War.